lateef-taiwo/aws-12-weeks-workshop-challenge/week-1/Readme.md

 ------
 ------
 ## Week-1 Overview
-In the Week 1 Challenge, we will go through the below topics.
+In Week 1 Challenge, we will go through the below topics.

 * Basic Modules
 In this basic modules, you can learn various functions of each AWS foundational service.